 Not only is this unfair, but counterproductive as well.
 The manager might be missing out on an important opportunity to motivate an underperformer and putting him or her back on track.
 Whereas a top performer, who might not truly deserve the award, might actually get it and this might cause any significant change in their motivation levels.

-Hence it is our recommendation that awards especially those in the category of spot awards should be given based on the immediate achievements and not the overall track record of the employees.
-Awards should be treated as awards and not as proxies for the performance assessment process!
+Hence it is our recommendation that awards especially those in the category of spot awards should be given based on the immediate achievements and not the past track record of the employees.
+Awards should be treated as awards – it absolutely okay to reward underperformers for their achievements if they meet the criteria!